Divya4879/My-KendoReact-App/README.md

 This script rebuilds and redeploys automatically whenever files in src change.

+---
 ## Usage
-Once deployed, Academic Muse allows you to:
+Once deployed, Academic Muse empowers you to:

-- Generate Topic Explanations: Quickly grasp complex topics by selecting your preferred academic level.
+- **Generate Topic Explanations:** Select your topic and academic level to receive clear, tailored explanations that simplify complex concepts.

-- Test Your Knowledge: Use the quiz feature to challenge your understanding and reinforce learning.
+- **Test Your Knowledge:** Write out your understanding of a topic and receive a detailed SWOT analysis, feedback, and key takeaways to reinforce learning.

-- Stay Organized: Track study sessions, schedule upcoming tasks, and review your weekly progress at a glance.

-- Manage Focus: Use the built-in Pomodoro Timer to stay productive and maintain work-life balance.
+- **Stay Organized:** Schedule daily sessions, track your study history with visual weekly insights, and manage your tasks effortlessly.
+- **Manage Focus:** Boost productivity with a customizable Pomodoro Timer and timely study cues to keep you on track.

+---
 ## Contributing
 Contributions are welcome to make Academic Muse even better!